theonize/Currier/Gloss/Matthew/Matthew 25.md

 14-30) Talents were highly valuable coinage
 	even the single talent was not trivial he gave talents based on ability/skill.

+  The master does not micromanage the servants: he leaves and expects the servants to work well.

-[Luke 19] ~ complementary, everyone gets the same amount
+[Luke 19] ~ complementary, everyone gets the same amount.

 18) this seems like a natural, safe thing to do - but it turns out to an indefensible, punishable position